Previous dayMarch 27, 2026Next day

 1.6 km3--✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 27 km WNW of Ludlow, CA on March 27, 2026 at 22:28 UTC.
-It arrived roughly 1 hours after a larger magnitude 4.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
+March 27, 2026 brought a magnitude 2.0 earthquake 27 km WNW of Ludlow, CA, logged at 22:28 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 4.1 earthquake that occurred about 1 hours earlier.
 At a depth of just 1.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (3) submitted felt reports to the USGS.
-The epicenter is at 34.843°, -116.412°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 34.843°N, -116.412°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27